kagandikmen/clairvoyant/README.md

 This repository includes:

 - A synthesizable hardware design of clairvoyant including its upscaling accelerator, SRU
-- A demo application showcasing how to develop sofware using the in-hardware image super-resolution functionality
+- A demo application showcasing how to develop software using the in-hardware image super-resolution functionality
-- Instructions and constraint files to build and run it on Xilinx ARTY A7 & PYNQ-Z1 FPGA boards
+- Instructions and constraint files to build and run it on Xilinx ARTY A7 and PYNQ-Z1 FPGA boards
 - Example results, performance measurements, and documentation

 ## In Action